 #4: They Were Not Very Enthusiastic about Riding Bikes

-If Possible, Start Your Child off on a Balance Bike
+If Possible, Start Your Child off on a Balance/Strider Bike

 In short, avoid trikes and avoid bikes with training wheels.
 Instead, it is ideal to start your child on a balance bike.
+These are also called strider bikes, as kids use their feet to “stride” along, while sitting astride them.
 This can be as early as 18 months, if you have a child who has a good sense of balance and is relatively athletic and daring.
 If your child seems to not be ready yet, don’t push it.
 Cycling should be fun, not something they have to do.

 Starting off on a Balance Bike